Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Use a Wedge Pillow

 Wedge pillows are firm, triangle-shaped pillows that lift your upper body while keeping your back supported.
-Just place it under your regular pillow and you’re good to go.
-Many models are made from memory foam for added comfort.
+Memory foam models contour well and help maintain alignment through the night.

 Adjust Your Bed Frame

 Try bed risers or an adjustable base to lift the entire head of your bed.
-A 6- to 8-inch raise is usually enough.
-Bonus: adjustable frames also help with back pain and leg swelling, making them a versatile option for better health.
+A 6–8 inch raise is usually enough.
+For step-by-step options, skim our Sleeping on an Incline Guide.

 Try Extra Pillows (with Caution)

-Stacking pillows can be tempting—but they tend to shift, leading to awkward angles.
-If you go this route, make sure your shoulders are supported and your body stays aligned to prevent strain on your neck or lower back.
+Stacking pillows is tempting, but they shift and create awkward angles.
+If you go this route, be sure your shoulders are supported and your spine stays aligned to prevent strain.

 But Won’t It Be Uncomfortable?

-Honestly?
-It might feel a little odd at first—but that’s totally normal.
-Most people adjust quickly and start noticing relief within a few nights.
-Try using a wedge pillow for just part of the night and increase as your body adapts.
+It can feel different at first, but most people adjust within a few nights.
+You can ease in by using a wedge for part of the night and increasing as your body adapts.
+If you like to DIY, check out Kim Holman’s guide.

 What to Avoid When Sleeping on an Incline